dktr0/Punctual/REFERENCE.md

 ifft [graph] -- detailed frequency analysis (Fast Fourier Transform) of the current sound input.
 Graph argument is bipolar (-1 to 1) where -1 represents lowest possible frequency and 1 represents highest.
 Result is unipolar (0 to 1.)

+blend [r1,g1,b1,a1,r2,g2,b2,a2,...] -- produces a 4-channel RGBA signal by blending layers represented by sets of 4 channels, using the alpha channel of the second of each set to interpolate between values.
+If the input does not consist of a multiple of 4 channels, it is extended to the next multiple of 4 channels, in the following way: 1 channel = repeat as RGB, alpha is 1; 2 channels = repeat 2nd channel as B, alpha is 1; 3 channels = those 3 channels, with an alpha of 1.

 rgbhsv [r,g,b,...] -- convert every 3 channels of red-green-blue signal to hue-saturation-value

 hsvrgb [h,s,v,...] -- convert every 3 channels of hue-saturation-value signal to red-green-blue